Holmesglen Institute of TAFE: Courses

-Introduction of recent legislation in Australia has opened the door for TAFE institutes to deliver higher education courses at degree level in addition to certificate and diploma level qualifications.
+The introduction of recent legislation in Australia has opened the door for TAFE institutes to deliver higher education courses at degree level in addition to certificate and diploma level qualifications.
 Holmesglen has embraced this new opportunity with enthusiasm and has developed several entirely new bachelor's degrees.

-The range of courses on offer at Holmesglen rapidly increased over time, and now the institute delivers vocational training for trades as well as more academic courses including ten degrees in the areas of business, building, health & social sciences, hospitality, education & languages and arts & design.
+The range of courses on offer at Holmesglen rapidly increased over time, and now the institute delivers vocational training for trades as well as more academic courses including ten degrees in the areas of business, building, health & social sciences, hospitality, education & languages, and arts & design.

 Campuses

-Holmesglen operates on three multidisciplinary campuses: Chadstone (adjacent to Holmesglen train station), Moorabbin and Glen Waverley.
+Holmesglen operates on three multidisciplinary campuses: Chadstone (adjacent to Holmesglen train station), Moorabbin, and Glen Waverley.
 The institute also has smaller, specific campuses on Bourke St in the Melbourne CBD, and in North Melbourne and Eildon.

-The Chadstone campus is the largest and most widely recognised.
+The Chadstone campus is the largest and most widely recognized.
 It is here that the traditional trades areas are mostly housed, in addition to many other course areas.
-The Chadstone campus has three on-site cafeterias in building five, three and one, and it also has McDonald's and Nandos nearby.
+The Chadstone campus has three on-site cafeterias in building five, three and one, and it also has McDonald's and Nando's nearby.
 The campus is within walking distance to Chadstone Shopping Centre.

 The Moorabbin campus was acquired from Chisholm TAFE and began operating as a Holmesglen Campus in 2002.
 Prior to that it was part of Barton TAFE, before it merged to become Chisholm TAFE and before that stood alone as Moorabbin Technical College.
-This campus delivers a diverse range of courses including hospitality, business, engineering, health sciences, fitness and short courses.
+This campus delivers a diverse range of courses including hospitality, business, engineering, health sciences, fitness, and short courses.
 The Moorabbin Campus is also the site of the Holmesglen Vocational College.
 The Moorabbin campus has one cafeteria in building four, and next to the cafeteria is an on-site Subway.

 The Waverley campus is the newest purpose-built facility and delivers training in hospitality, childcare, multimedia, animation, filmmaking, tourism, and recreation.

 Holmesglen's Bourke Street campus in the heart of Melbourne city is a specialist facility dedicated exclusively to delivering nursing training.

 The North Melbourne campus is the location for Holmesglen's electrical training facility, Futuretech, a collaborative training venture between Holmesglen and the Electrical Trades Union (ETU) Victoria Branch.

 The Eildon Campus is an offsite rural campus which provides outdoor experiences and setting for student, staff, or corporate training opportunities.